digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom
     <!--TODO add more information on wiring-->
-1. Connect your speaker(s) to the wiring harness and reinstall into the shelf
+1. Connect your speaker(s) to the wiring loom and reinstall into the shelf
     > NOTE: now is a good time to test that the speakers are connected correctly by turning on the radio
 1. place cover back onto speakers
 1. done